nicolevgarduno/nicolevgarduno.github.io/_projects/5_fifa_player_value.md

 A comparison study: how well can a player's market value be predicted from their recorded skill attributes, and does model complexity actually buy accuracy on a problem like this one?

-Four approaches were evaluated against the same dataset — linear regression as a baseline, random forest, a multilayer perceptron, and a CNN.
+Four approaches were evaluated against the same dataset: linear regression as a baseline, random forest, a multilayer perceptron, and a CNN.
 The framing question is whether the added capacity of the neural approaches pays off on structured tabular attributes, or whether a well-specified tree ensemble is the more honest answer for this shape of data.

-This page is a summary of the write-up rather than a runnable notebook.
+This page is a summary of the write-up rather than a runnable notebook due to university's academic-honesty policy.
+I'm glad to walk through the implementation in an interview or grant repo access on request.

 <div class="row justify-content-center mt-4">
   <div class="col-sm-10 mt-3 mt-md-0">